George Orwell on Yorkshire People and the UK’s North-South Divide

 Since moving to London I’ve been thinking about Yorkshire a lot.
 It’s the place where I was born and grew up so naturally many of my memories are tied up there.

-If you’re wondering what the North-South divide refers to, it’s the economic and cultural differences between Southern England (such London, Oxfordshire, Surrey) and Northern England (Yorkshire, Lancashire, Greater Manchester and so on).
-The ‘divide’ can be felt through numerous features including: wages, house prices, social class, government spending, education and health – all of which are generally higher in the south.
+The North-South divide in a nutshell is the economic and cultural differences between South and North of England.
+The ‘divide’ can be felt through numerous ways including: wages, house prices, social class, government spending, education and health – all of which are generally higher in the south.

 “All the Northern accents, for instance, persist strongly, while Southern ones are collapsing before the movies and the BBC” – George Orwell in The Road to Wigan Pier